alexjbuck/icetea/README.md

 cargo build --release
 ```

-The binary will be at `target/release/icetea`.
+The binary lands at `target/release/icetea`.

 ## Configuration

-IceTea supports multiple configuration methods with the following precedence (highest to lowest):
+Configuration comes from four places.
+When the same setting shows up in more than one, the
+first one listed wins:

 1. Command-line arguments
 2. Environment variables
 3. Configuration file
-4. Defaults
+4. Built-in defaults

-Every setting in the config file can also be set via env vars or CLI flags.
+Anything you can put in the config file can also be set through an env var or a CLI flag.

-### Configuration File
+### Config file

-Create a `icetea.toml` file:
+Create an `icetea.toml`:

 ```toml
 [catalogs.my_rest_catalog]